-Having established the required design reliability there is then guidance on how to establish suitable hardware reliability.
-The key message here is an overall life cycle requirement for safety instrumented systems so that the control function operates with the correct reliability over the whole life of the plant.
+Having established the required design reliability, there is also guidance on how to establish suitable hardware reliability.
+The key message here is an overall life cycle requirement for SIS so that the control function operates with the correct reliability over the whole life of the plant.

-See AIGA document 156, Safe practices guide for cryogenic air separation plants, for more information regarding plant design and operation.
-[3]
+See AIGA 056, Guideline for Safe Practices for Cryogenic Air Separation Plants for more information regarding plant design and operation [3].

-4.2 Recommendations for unmanned and remotely operated air gas plants
+4.2 Requirements and recommendations for unmanned and remotely operated air gas plants

 A risk assessment paying particular attention to the consequences of unmanned and remote operation shall be made for all unmanned and remotely operated plants.
-For new projects the authorities normally require a risk assessment as part of the operating licence.
+For new projects, the authorities normally require a risk assessment as part of the operating licence.